 What is the cost to get an au pair, and what can a host family expect to pay weekly?

 The annual cost to participate in the au pair program is $8,695.
-Your au pair is paid a stipend, which is just under $200/week (regardless of the number of children you have).
+You pay your au pair a stipend, which is just under $200/week (regardless of the number of children you have).
 This works out to approximately $375/week if you add the stipend, educational allowance, and agency cost.

-What if the au pair is not a good fit for our family or she becomes homesick?
+What if our au pair is not a good fit for our family or she becomes homesick?

 If there is an issue with your placement, we will help you find a replacement at no additional cost.